smalljaguar/logging_test/NOTES.md

 TODO:
 - update burn time to be more accurate (Gui said shouldn't not be necessary, SD card is massive compared to logfile sizes)
-- Debug DPS pressure sensor (might be due to reading temp beforehand??)
+- DPS now working but BMP temp stuck, need to fix
 - store calibration with get/setSensorOffsets
+- json/protobuf/writing raw bytes to file as an option

 NB:
 - to change logging rate, change `BNO055_SAMPLERATE_DELAY_MS`, default is 100ms